5 Types of Global Assignments: What’s Best for Your Company?

 Employers typically send their employees on long-term international assignments for strategic reasons such as expanding the business into new markets, opening new offices, developing talent and establishing teams of global leaders.

-Since long-term assignments last an extended period, employers have more factors to consider for long-term assignments than those classified as short-term.
+Since long-term assignments last an extended period, employers have more factors to consider than those classified as short-term.
 One key consideration is that employees on long-term assignments will likely need to find housing, which may include renting or buying a house.
 Another is the tax component, as there are likely to be more significant tax implications where there is an extended stay in a given destination.

 Employees with families are more likely to bring their dependents along on longer assignments, which means their family members may also need to find work or education options.
 You’ll also want to consider transportation and healthcare needs and tax obligations.